 The LIBNAME statement associates the name of the library, or libref, with the physical location of the library.

-The libref you use must not be more than 8 characters in length and must be a valid SAS name.
+- Should not be more than 8 characters in length

-Remember the location must be enclosed in quotation marks and the statement must end with a semicolon.
+- the location must be enclosed in quotation marks

 libname mydata '/folders/9to5sas/';